 The Ministry Imagination Grants are intended to offer support for new, enhanced or expanded ministry initiatives that uniquely further the gospel, encourage growth in faith, and/or strengthen Christian service.

 Any congregation of the Minneapolis Area Synod may develop a proposal, either independently, or in a partnership that includes two or more synod congregations, or through a partnership of congregation(s) and other ministries or service entities.
+Application deadlines are noted in the Grant Guidelines (please follow the link below).

 For more information, contact Rev. Craig Pederson, email@example.com, 612-230-3316